apache/cassandra-java-driver/changelog/README.md

 such as the built-in support for reactive programming.
 Going forward, all new features will be implemented in this single driver.

+- [bug] JAVA-2598: Do not use context class loader when attempting to load classes
 - [improvement] JAVA-2582: Don't propagate a future into SchemaQueriesFactory
 - [documentation] JAVA-2542: JAVA-2542: Improve the javadocs of methods in CqlSession
 - [documentation] JAVA-2609: Add docs for proxy authentication to unified driver